livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 - Data from unadmitted connections must not reach the Incoming Engine.
 - Partially verified packages must not be forwarded.
 - Authorization, schema, and graph evaluation are forbidden.
+- Ordering, deduplication, retry, or delivery guarantees must not be inferred or introduced.

 ### 4.4 Outgoing Engine